wttech/gradle-aem-plugin/README.md

 By default, all packages will be deployed when running task `instanceSatisfy`.
 Although, by grouping packages, there are available new options:

-* group name could be used to filter out packages that will be deployed (`-Psatisfy.group=tools`, wildcards supported, comma delimited).
+* group name could be used to filter out packages that will be deployed (`-Pinstance.satisfy.group=tools`, wildcards supported, comma delimited).
 * after satisfying particular group, there are being run instance stability checks automatically (this behavior could be customized).

 Task supports hooks for preparing (and finalizing) instance before (after) deploying packages in group on each instance.